Vahanbarsamian/SymfonyAirBnB/README.md

 # SymfonyAirBnB

- Creation of an Airbnb to practice Symfony
+ Creation of an Airbnb project web site to practice Symfony

+ identification
+ Roles
+ users
+ Ads
+ booking with datapicker front and back

  Actually the booking part is functionnal(back and front parts)